-EU's new tough data protection regulation, GDPR (General Data Protection Regulation), is now effective across EU (European Union).
+EU's new tough data protection regulation, GDPR (General Data Protection Regulation), is now effective across the EU (European Union).
 The GDPR (2016/679) replaced the Data Protection Directive 95/46/EC and superseded the Data Protection Act 1998 on May 25, 2018; governing organizations on protecting and processing EU citizens' personal data responsibly.

-GDPR is arguably the most arduous regulation (not just directives) to strengthen the Data Protection Laws that EU has ever yielded.
+GDPR is arguably the most arduous regulation (not just directives) to strengthen the Data Protection Laws that the EU has ever yielded.
 It took years to write GDPR and several amendments were made before it came into effect.
-The General Data Protection Regulation now gives users more control over their data and makes it mandatory for the institutions to provide auditable records to prove the user data is safe with them and is securely erased based on the guidelines laid by the GDPR.
+The General Data Protection Regulation now gives users more control over their data and makes it mandatory for institutions to provide auditable records to prove the user data is safe with them and is securely erased based on the guidelines laid by the GDPR.
 It makes organizations responsible for protecting user data from various breaches and provides access to data only to whom it belongs.

 Who is affected by GDPR?